-- The Musée d'Orsay, located in the former Orsay train station, is a very beautiful space.
-Just the architecture and scenography of the museum justifies his visit!
+- The Musée d'Orsay, located in the old Orsay train station, is a very beautiful place.
+The architecture and the scenography of the museum alone justify its visit!

-- He presents painting and sculpture from the mid-nineteenth century to the First World War.
+- It presents painting and sculpture from the mid-19th century to the First World War.

-- It is impossible to list all the artists on display here: Bonnard, Cezanne, Courbet, van Gogh, the Douanier Rousseau, Manet, Monet, Morisot ... to name but a few.
+- Impossible to list all the artists who are exposed there: Bonnard, Cézanne, Courbet, van Gogh, le Douanier Rousseau, Manet, Monet, Morisot... just to name a few.

 OUR ADVICE FOR THE VISIT

-- The Musée d'Orsay is a victim of its success.
+- The Musée d'Orsay is a victim of its own success.
 There are always people at the entrance.
-This is not a problem once in the museum because it is very big.
+This is not a problem once you are in the museum because it is very large.
 On the other hand, we strongly advise you to buy your tickets online before your visit.

-- The Musée d'Orsay is a vast museum, its visit may be tiring.
-We advise you to plan to do it a lunch break or snack.
-There are 2 rather good cafes.
-Plan to go there at odd hours to avoid crowds.
+- The Musée d'Orsay is a vast museum, and its visit can be tiring.
+We advise you to plan to do a lunch or snack break.
+There are 2 rather good cafés.
+Plan to go there at different times to avoid the crowd.

-THE MUSÉE D'ORSAY AND THE YOUNG PUBLIC: WORKSHOPS, FAMILY VISITS AND THE SITE "LE PETIT M'O" (THE LITTLE M'O)
+THE MUSÉE D'ORSAY AND YOUNG VISITORS: WORKSHOPS, FAMILY VISITS AND THE "LE PETIT M'O" WEBSITE